Seagate/cortx/doc/CORTX on JBOD.rst

 CSM
 ===

-The prerequisites and different procedures associated with the configuration of CSM component are mentioned below.
+The various aspects associated with the configuration of CSM component are mentioned below.

 Configuration
 -------------

-Execute the below mentioned commands on the node where CSM service would run after fresh installation.
+Execute the below mentioned commands on the node where Statsd and Kibana services are running.

 ::